rodricios/autocomplete/README.md

 Wait, I can't even do that!
 Let's make it easier on ourselves and explain *why* and *how* we chose the first *word*.

 Still pretty hard huh?
-If you think this part is easy, I'm going to have to say "sorry" and ask you guys to try thinking about it maybe just one more time; this part isn't so easy to ask for help with either :/

-If you thought about it, and you thought it was pretty darn hard to give a *good and honest* reason as to *why* it is you chose the word you chose, let's bring out a word you guys might not understand: *probability*.
+If you thought about it, and you thought it was pretty darn hard to give a *good and honest* reason as to why it is you chose the word you chose, let's bring out a word you guys might not understand: *probability*.

 If you feel like you don't *get* what the word means, sure you do!
 Just use the word "probably" in one of your sentences, but but try to makes some sense.